Teclead/AEM-Generator/README.md

 ```

 The variable fields: TouchUIDialogFieldOptions[] describes the individual fields of the Dialog.
 Label, type, databaseName are always required,
 all additional configurations are optional and also based on the selected type.
 To select the Type the TouchUiField-Object should be include and the wanted field-type needs to be selected in the properties.
+The hide property is optional and can be used to hide a dialog field inside a specific condition.
+This property uses a function where return a boolean.
 For further information check out the individual interfaces for the different field types.

 Side-Node: The button offers to execute javaScript code with the onClick listener by adding the javaScriptHandler-Property.